 Unlike FNS, AMS has statutory authority to charge and expend user fees for a variety of services in support of the marketplace, such as user fees for CN label reviews and inspections.
 AMS began reviewing Quality Control (QC) Programs for compliance with the CN Labeling Program requirements on April 1, 2009 as a fee-based service.

-FNS staff has been providing training to AMS staff on the CN label review process at FNS since May 2009.
-In January, 2010, the CN label review function will transition to AMS offices with continued support and training provided by FNS staff.
-The CN Labeling Program Operations Office will open at AMS on January 19, 2010 as a fee-based service.
+In 2009, FNS staff provided training to AMS staff on the CN label review process.
+In January 2010, the CN label review function transitioned to AMS offices with continued support provided by FNS staff.
+The CN Labeling Program Operations Office opened at AMS on January 19, 2010, as a fee-based service.

-The transfer will consolidate management of the CN Labeling Program under AMS, Processed Products Branch (PPB).
-AMS-PPB is a user fee organization and as such will implement a fee for all CN Labeling Program activities.
-This will enable the program to continue to provide a valuable service to the industry in an efficient, cost-effective manner.
+The transfer consolidated management of the CN Labeling Program under AMS, Fruit and Vegetable Program (FV), Specialty Crops Inspection (SCI) Division AMS, FV, SCI Division is a user fee organization and implements a fee for all CN Labeling Program activities.
+This enables the program to provide a valuable service to the industry in an efficient, cost-effective manner.

 December 1, 2009

 - Fee Notice to the Trade provided by AMS to expeditors and industry

 - Billing account and service agreement documents available